shahanaabdulla/shahanaabdulla/README.md

 ## About Me

-I am a self-taught MERN Stack Developer with a background in electronics engineering, currently honing my skills at Brototype institution.
+I am a self-taught MERN Stack Developer with a background in electronics engineering, currently honing my skills at Brototype.
 I love building scalable web applications and am always eager to learn more.

 - 🌱 Currently learning advanced JavaScript and exploring new libraries.
 - 💬 Ask me about MERN stack and web development.